-NFL Odds: Patriots’ Stephon Gilmore NFL Defensive Player Of The Year Favorite
+NESN

 Draftkings’ assessment of Gilmore’s DPOY credentials is similar to that of former NFL wide receiver and current NFL network analyst Steve Smith, who informally crowned the Patriots star the winner of the prestigious award at the halfway point of the season.

-The onus now is on Gilmore to retain the faith of oddsmakers, Smith and others, who back his chances to win.
+The onus now is on Gilmore to retain the faith of oddsmakers, Smith and others who back his chances to win.

 Thumbnail photo via Kirby Lee/USA TODAY Sports Images